akaimxntis/SPDPartyBot/README.md

 - Use Application Commands
 - Mention `@everyone`, optional

-For private channels, add the bot role to the channel permissions.
+For private channels, manually add the bot role to the channel permissions.

 ## 🌎 Languages

 The bot supports:

+- `pt-BR` — Português do Brasil
 - `en-US` — English
-- `pt-BR` — Portuguese (Brazil)

 The language can be changed per server in the configuration panel.

 ## 🕒 Supported time formats

-The time field accepts examples such as:
+The time field accepts examples like:

 ```txt
 today 18:30